CBILS and SME R&D Tax Credits

 “[CBILS] is notified State aid, meaning that s1138(1)(a) CTA 2009 could potentially prevent a claim for SME relief.
 We would only expect this to happen where the loan relates specifically to the company’s expenditure incurred on an R&D project rather than providing general support for the company.”

-To ensure that there can be no chance of confusion on that point, we recommend taking the following steps when applying for your CBILS loan:
+To ensure that there can be no chance of confusion when separating your research and development expenditure from your CBILS loan, we recommend taking the following steps when applying for CBILS:

-- Carefully check the terms and conditions of the loan to ensure that it does not require for the funds to be used on anything that might form part of your SME R&D tax credit expenditure (eg paying staff involved in your R&D).
+- Carefully check the terms and conditions of the loan to ensure that it does not require for the funds to be used on anything that might form part of your SME R&D tax credit expenditure (eg paying staff involved in your R&D claim).
+If you’re unsure about which costs you’ll use in your R&D tax credit claim, read our guide on the subject.

 - Where possible, ensure that the intended purpose of the funds (towards ongoing business support and not R&D) is mentioned in your CBILS application.